 - Causes irritation to the eye

-- Wearing good quality sunglasses when outdoors helps to prevent a pterygium forming
+- Wearing good quality sunglasses when outdoors helps to prevent a pterygium from forming

 - Surgical removal may be necessary